-- A. All BWCS recordings are the property of the Queen Anne's County Office of the Sheriff and will be retained for a minimum of four years to the extent possible within the constraints of the BWCS vendor and their storage capabilities, and in a manner consistent with current and future state law and evidence protocols, unless a specific video has been flagged within departmental policy.
-All BWCS recordings that are deemed to be of potential evidentiary or training value shall be retained until the Office of the Sheriff receives written notice that they are no longer required. - B. The Sheriff or Undersheriff may authorize the deletion of accidental recordings or recordings that may compromise the modesty or dignity of a member as long as there is no duty related reason to retain the recording. - C. Employees will not attempt to delete, alter, reuse, modify or tamper with BWCS recordings in any manner. - D. The public release of BWSC recordings will be conducted in accordance with applicable public record laws and current policy. - E. Recordings will not be disseminated by any employee without written permission by the Sheriff or Undersheriff.
+- All BWCS recordings are the property of the Oueen Anne's County Office of the Sheriff and will be retained for a minimum of four years to the extent possible within the constraints of the BWCS vendor and their storage capabilities, and in a manner consistent with current and future state law and evidence protocols, unless a specific video has been flagged within departmental policy.
+All BWCS recordings that are deemed to be of potential evidentiary or training value shall be retained until the Office of the Sheriff receives written notice that they are no longer required.
+To ensure the proper safekeeping of BWC recordings for proceedings that might require them after the agency four year retention period, copies of the recording(s) shall be made to a storage device such as a flash drive and held as evidence in the agency evidence room. - B. The Sheriff or Undersheriff may authorize the deletion of accidental recordings or recordings that may compromise the modesty or dignity of a member as long as there is no duty related reason to retain the recording.

+- C. Employees will not attempt to delete, alter, reuse, modify or tamper with BWCS recordings in any manner. - D. The public release of BWSC recordings will be conducted in accordance with applicable public record laws and current policy. - E. Recordings will not be disseminated by any employee without written permission by the Sheriff or Undersheriff.
 This section will not preclude the State's Attorney from obtaining recordings for judicial proceedings.